MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 Located in the heart of [Tal'Dorei](taldorei), the Dividing Plains is a wide open grassland that stretches from the [Bladeshimmer Shoreline](bladeshimmer-shoreline) in the west to the [Lucidian Coast](lucidian-coast) in the east.
 The rolling pastoral hills and plains are a sharp contrast to the towering peaks of the [Cliffkeep Mountains](cliffkeep-mountains) to the north and the lush forest of the [Verdant Expanse](verdant-expanse) to the south.

+In addition to being the bread basket of the continent, the Dividing Plains serves as the economic backbone of the three dominant civilizations on [Tal'Dorei](taldorei).
+The dwarven stronghold of [Kraghammer](kraghammer), elven kingdom of [Syngorn](syngorn) and the human Republic of Tal'Dorei depend on the region's network of roads for trade.

 ##### Climate
 Located in the central, temperate region of [Tal'Dorei](taldorei), the Dividing Plains has a ***humid continental climate (Dfa)*** with hot summers and cold winters.
 Precipitation is consistent year-round and snowfall substantial in the winter months.